Aladji Mansour Ba

-Aladji Mansour Ba (born 11 November 1989) is a Senegalese footballer who plays as a midfielder, most recently for Azerbaijan Premier League club Kapaz PFK.
+Aladji Mansour Ba (born 11 November 1989) is a Senegalese professional footballer who plays as a midfielder, most recently for Azerbaijan Premier League club Kapaz PFK.
 Previously, Ba played for ASC Linguère and ASC Diaraf in Senegal.

 Career

-Club

 On 27 October 2017, Ba signed for Azerbaijan Premier League side Kapaz PFK until the end of the 2017–18 season.
 On 21 December 2017, Kapaz announced that they had parted ways with Ba.